GochoMugo/msu/docs/man/man3/msu-core.3.md

 NAME
 ----

 msu-core - this is the core library for msu.

 SYNOPSIS
 --------

 This module is automatically loaded into each module, internal or external.
-It is readily available for use by module code without need to 'msu_require' them.
+It is readily available for use by module code without need to 'msu_require' it.

 DESCRIPTION
 -----------
-*`${MSU_LIB}`*

-   > Absolute path to the directory holding the internal library.
-It is mostly useful for internal modules.

-*`${MSU_EXTERNAL_LIB}`*

-   > Absolute path to the directory holding the external modules.
-Again, it is mostly useful for internal modules.

 *msu_require(MODULE)*

-   > Loads the module 'MODULE' into scope.
+   > Loads the module 'MODULE' into environment.

    > For example,